MASTG-TEST-0303: References to APIs for Storing Unencrypted Data in Shared Storage

 Evaluation¶

-The test fails if:
+The test case fails if:

 - The app writes unencrypted sensitive data to